Top US general in Afghanistan hands over command on exit | DW | 12.07.2021

 General Austin "Scott" Miller officially relinquished command of US troops in Afghanistan Monday in a formal ceremony held at NATO's heavily fortified Resolute Support Mission (RSM) headquarters in Kabul.

-Miller, a four-star general who has led US troops in the country since 2018, handed over command to Marine Gen. Frank McKenzie, the head of US Central Command (CENTCOM).
+Miller, a four-star general who has led US troops in the country since 2018, handed over command to Marine General Frank McKenzie, the head of US Central Command (CENTCOM).

 McKenzie, also a four-star general, will run US operations from CENTCOM headquarters in Tampa, Florida.
 In that capacity, he will have the authority to conduct US airstrikes until at least August 31, when the last US troops are scheduled to leave the country.

-The US military's mission to protect its remaining diplomatic presence in the country, as well as defending Kabul Airport, will fall to a two-star admiral stationed in the capital.
+The US military's mission to protect its remaining diplomatic presence in the country, as well as defending Kabul's airport, will fall to a two-star admiral stationed in the capital.

 News of Miller's departure came as the militant Islamist Taliban continued to gain territory across Afghanistan.
 The group is thought to control more than one-third of the country, and it claims a far greater level of control.